 - Skill Audit: List your top tasks and identify one gap that slows you down, then prioritize a skill that removes that bottleneck.

-- Proof of Work: Build a small deliverable that demonstrates your new skill, like a dashboard, template, or process improvement your
+- Proof of Work: Build a small deliverable that demonstrates your new skill, like a dashboard, template, or process improvement your team can reuse.

 - How To Practice: Follow this Coursera guide to structure practice sessions and turn learning into measurable progress.